 Care Home Information Packages

-What is in the Information Package?
+What is in the CHIP?

-The Information Package tells you about:
+The CHIP tells you about:

 - the kinds of rental units in the care home and how much they cost